Frequently Asked Questions

 Are we a business or non-profit organization?

-West Hennepin Affordable Housing Land Trust (WHAHLT) dba Homes Within Reach (HWR) is a non-profit, community-based organization that uses the Community Land Trust (CLT) model to create and preserve affordable homeownership for a families that otherwise would be unable to purchase a home in Hennepin County.
+West Hennepin Affordable Housing Land Trust (WHAHLT) dba Homes Within Reach (HWR) is a non-profit, community-based organization that uses the Community Land Trust (CLT) model to create and preserve affordable homeownership for families that otherwise would be unable to purchase a home in Hennepin County.

 How does the Community Land Trust (CLT) Homeownership work?